mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Katagiri**: What do I do?

 **Same person**: Yeah, sure.
 What do you do?
 About all this “zipping.”
-It doesn’t feel like calm, centered anything; it feels like a mess.
+It doesn’t feel like calm, centered *anything*; it feels like a mess.

-**Katagiri**: So I told you sometimes: pat your head.
+**Katagiri**: Well, I told you sometimes: pat your head.
 Pat your head, and say, “Quiet, little girl.
 Quiet.
 Do it quietly.”
 It’s pretty good, don’t you think, if even for a moment you can do this.
 But zazen is a very good chance: you can do it very quietly, you are really centered.
 But in your daily living it’s pretty hard, that’s why, pat your head, and say, “Let’s do it.”
-Even for a moment.
+If even for a moment.

 You can do it.
-That’s all we have to do, because we have to do zazen itself, instead of being involved in the zipping and running, et cetera.
+That’s all we have to do, because we have to do zazen itself, instead of being involved in the *zipping* and running, et cetera.
 Do you understand?

 **Same person**: Well, I understand over here.
 Over here, I can’t do it.

 **Katagiri**: Oh, you can *do* it.
 But you don’t believe it, that’s the point.
 For instance, dancing: you are dancing, don’t you think?
-You are dancing, and right in the middle of dancing – what is the dance?
+You are dancing, and right in the middle of the dance – what is the dance?
 Dancing itself is just dancing itself: no pain, no suffering, just dance going on.
-If you create the problem, at that time you immediately look at after the dance and before dance.
+If you create the problem, at that time you immediately look at *after* dance and *before* dance.
 And then immediately after dance, there are lots of beings that exist: the audience, your feelings, your emotions, and circumstances, orchestras; many things.
 And then your mind starts to attach to it, picking.
 And then you don’t feel good.
 That means immediately your life goes *zip*.
-To the right, to the left; zip, zip, zip.
+To the right, to the left; *zip*, *zip*, *zip*.
 That’s busy.
 So, all you have to do is, just look at the dance.

 After the dance... well, just practice dance.
 So, right in the middle of dance – nothing.
 No zipping, no suffering, no pain.
 Can you imagine?